What42Pizza/LooF/Documentation/Default Modules.md

 - **"set properties", NewProperties (table)**
   - Sets the internal data about the graphics to NewProperties.
+- **"get properties"**
+  - Pushes data about the graphics / screen data to the general stack.
 - **"set frame", NewFrame (byteArray)**
   - Sets the current frame being displayed to NewFrame.
   - Errors if lengthOf NewFrame is not data.Width * data.Height * 3.